What Happens After An Intervention?

 With the help of a professional, friends and family can help choose whether an inpatient or outpatient addiction recovery program will be needed to assist in the detox process.
 With either solution, medically supervised detox will ensure the individual will receive care from professional medical staff in a clean, safe, and supportive environment.

 Detox is just the first step in the recovery process.
 It is not uncommon for the suffering addict to have forgone some of the basic healthy habits most of us follow every day.
-Rebuilding good habits is a key to long-term recovery success.
+Rebuilding good habits is key to long-term recovery success.

 Nutrition becomes increasingly important during the detox process.
 When entering a program, individuals may be severely malnourished.
 As the body begins detoxifying, it will seek out vitamins and minerals to assist in the repair of tissues, muscles, and organs.
 Professional nutritionists with the help of family and friends will help their body recover faster and put the individual on a healthy diet which will have life-long benefits.

 In some instances, proper hygiene may need to be addressed.
 Drugs and alcohol can do a number on the body.
-Getting the body back to a healthy working order is the first goal.
+Getting the body back to healthy working order is the first goal.
 Then rebuilding proper hygiene habits not only will improve the individual’s physical appearance, but can bolster self-esteem and the internal desire to stay sober.
 Helping loved ones regain their personal self-worth through proper hygiene can have tremendous positive results.

 Once the detox process ends, the focus shifts on remaining clean.
 Long-term success often hinges on a commitment to continuing aftercare.
 Even though the recovered addict may believe they can forgo continuing treatment, aftercare programs are critical in preventing a relapse.